ChrisDuffley/stationPlaylist/addoninternals.md

 Then in August 2018, I released Add-on Updater, a proof of concept add-on that allows NVDA to check for add-on updates for all add-ons registered with NVDA Community Add-ons website.
 In its early days, SPL add-on was excluded because it interfered with Add-on Updater's own update check facility.
 In reality, I generalized SPL add-on's update check code and transfered it to the new Add-on Updater, hence almost identical internals.

-Given that my long-term goal is to let NVDA itself check for SPL add-on updates, coupled with observations from above, I asked the community if it would be better to change the nature of Test Drive Fast ring and to let Add-on Updater check for all add-on updates.
+Given that my long-term goal was to let NVDA itself check for SPL add-on updates, coupled with observations from above, I asked the community if it would be better to change the nature of Test Drive Fast ring and to let Add-on Updater check for all add-on updates.
 The community agreed, hence the following changes were made in August 2018 prior to release of 18.09:

 * Test Drive Fast and Slow rings were combined into a single "development" channel.
 Consequently, there is no more update channel selection capability, with users encouraged to obtain the right releases from add-ons website.
 This was extended in September 2018 to cover long-term support releases.
 * A new concept of "pilot features" replaced Test Drive Fast, configurable via a checkbox and internal flags.
 * New (risky) features under development will be enabled if pilot features facility is turned on, otherwise content is identical to regular development build.
-* Add-on update checking facility is now taken care of by Add-on Updater, and in the future, to be done by NVDA itself.
+* Add-on update checking facility is now taken care of by Add-on Updater, and in the future, to be done by NVDA itself (see below for updates since then).
 Consequently, add-on update feature and the source code that controlled it has been removed in December 2018.

+#### Python 3 work in 2019

+When the add-on debuted in 2011, it was written in Python 2.
+Almost ten years later, Python 2 became unsupported, and the add-on was updated to use Python 3.
+The Python 2 to 3 transition work throughout 2019 affected this add-on, involving pickle protocol changes (track comments), Unicode strings, FindWindowA versus FindWindowW (see above), attribute names in some Python modules (notably, threading module) and other changes.
+I spent the better part of summer 2019 to make sure the add-on was ready for Python 3, and the transition work shipped in early 2020.

+#### Passing the baton in 2023

+2023 was another transitional year in a number of ways.
+First, In 2023, I was admitted to a doctoral program.
+Knowing the difficulties that lay ahead, I decided to pass the add-on maintenance to someone.
+Since May 2023, the add-on is maintained by Chris Duffley, a user of this add-on who has shown interest in add-on authoring.

+Second, later in 2023, the NV Access add-on store debuted.
+Among other things, the add-on store allows add-ons to be updated straight from NVDA.
+As noted in 2018 section, this was the goal I was after: letting NVDA check for add-on updates, including this add-on.
+The big ideas from this add-on and Add-on Updater (discontinued in 2025) were influential in the design of the add-on store feature.

+#### Restructuring and refactoring the add-on source code and repository in 2025

+In 2024, NVDA went through another Python transition, this time from 3.7 to 3.11.
+With blessing form Chris Duffley, i rewrote parts of the add-on in late 2024 to upgrade the code ot use Python 3.11 facilities, including structural pattern matching and assignment expression.
+Most notably, tnaks for linting and type hints work in 2021 left the code spinrkled with type hints, and I took the opportunity to update type hints syntax to use Python 3.11 changes as part of this work.

+In 2025, I revisited the add-on source code, noticing duplications and outdated comments.
+With another blessing from Chris Duffley, I have restructured and refactored the add-on source code and the code repository.
+Most notably, the common services (splcommon) module was introduced to gather duplicated code across the app modules set and the SPL Utilities global plugin, including Stuido API definitions, constants such as cart keys definition, and the routine to focus to Studio.
+This work is not new - I have worked on a similar idea a while ago after noticing that there were commonalities across app modules, but this was the first time working on code deduplication and refactoring across the entire add-on source code.

+Add-on code restructuring and refactoring led to the following changes:

+* Introduction of SPL add-on common services.
+To keep the app module > global plugin relationship, I decided to house the common services as part of the app modules package.
+* Both the app modules set and the global plugin will use the new common services module when performing actions such as invoking Studio API.
+* Only the common services will be imported when requested.
+This reduces dependency on Studio app module for things such as Studio API call and constants, especially when the common services module is imported from the global plugin.

+With this change, the add-on devlopers must think carefully about where the code belongs:

+* If the code is to be used from two or more app modules and/or one or more app modules and the global plugin, it should be housed in the SPL common services package.
+* Code specific to an app module or the global plugin will remain in their respective modules.

+A notable exception is SPL config module as most of its contents is used by the Studio app module (Creator, Track Tool, and Remote VT ap modules import the config module but only to help Columns Explorer).

 #### Long-term support release